spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

 Make sure the plugins work correctly:

-1. Add a configurable product with incomplete configuration to cart.
+1. Add a configurable product with incomplete configuration to thecart.
 2. Check that the Checkout and Request for quote buttons are not available.

 {% endinfo_block %}